robbert-vdh/yabridge/README.md

     ideal.
 - Fix implementation bugs:
   - KiloHearts plugins fail during initialization.
-  - Serum (and probably other plugins too) can't process midi events while dialogs are open.
   - Serum crashes when closing bitwig (but otherwise exits just fine).
   - Serum crashes if you keep playing midi notes while the GUI is blocked.
     Related to the above, and probably because of the current limit of 512 midi